KMPARDS/kami/README.md

 [WIP] This project is a part of Era Swap Network.

-### Development Notes

-- When adding test cases for methods, add cases for expected errors and successful too.
-- Add a unique identifier to all console.logs to be able to find it in the code
-- Check for TODO comments left out for working on later
-- Refactor `utils` module code into into other modules, i.e. add `utils.ts` in other modules and export them from `index.ts`.

 # Technical Specification

 Kami is a daemon (long running background process) that runs with a seperate EVM machine daemon, which completes an ESN Validator Node.
 Technical aspects related to Kami are specified here.